Fatalwgx/cv-web-app-fastapi-jinga2-htmx-postgresql/README.md

 ### Purpose
 Personal project started with interest in how api's are created which ended up iflating several times way beyond the scope of my capabailities.
 It maybe janky, but I learned a lot with it and it actually serves it's purpose - it's a good and flexible dummy for my automation project.

-### Cv-web-app
+### Application
 Backend is written in python using FastAPI and pydantic for validation.
 "Frontend" is done by returning html documents as responses and web interactions, such as requests are done with HTMX.
 Application has it's own Postgres database and communicates with it on api methods level.
 The whole project is containerized with docker.

 ### Infrastructure
-[Infrastucture project](https://github.com/Fatalwgx/cvwebsite-infra-docker-jenkins-selenoid) acts as external and independent service hosting Jenkins, Selenoid and Selenoid-ui for automated test runs.
+[Infrastructure project](https://github.com/Fatalwgx/cvwebsite-infra-docker-jenkins-selenoid) acts as external and independent service hosting Jenkins, Selenoid and Selenoid-ui for automated test runs.
 Jenkins has already preconfigured plugins and pipelines with jenkisfiles for this project.
 Automation is runs on Jenkins' master machine, web-ui test runs on selenoid which feature video, screenshot and html-page logging to allure-reports.
 Through selenoid-ui sessions can be monitored, debugged and manually tested.

 ### Automation
 [Automation project](https://github.com/Fatalwgx/cvwebsite-automation-tests) features web-ui selenium based test, with selene as a wrapper api above selenium.
 Api test are performed with requests and schema validation using pydantic.
 These can be triggered locally, from Jenkins pipeline or can also run from a dedicated container if needed.
 All the test runs generate allure-reports, which in turn are attached to specific runs in Jenkins.
 Database interactions can performed with sqlalchemy helper directly into the database.